-In this resource – Volume 5 of our popular Think then Write structured writing program – we teach students to write short reports and essays on topics requiring students to consider more than one perspective.
+In this no-prep resource – Volume 5 of our popular Think then Write structured writing program – we teach students to write short reports and essays on topics requiring students to consider more than one perspective.

 This 138-page resource is made up of six sections or modules with scaffolds, each with structured practice exercises: